 The use of all drugs, stimulants included, rose significantly during the COVID-19 pandemic across both genders.
 Stimulants come in both prescription and illicit forms.
 Prescription stimulants include:

 Illicit stimulants include:

 Research shows that women may be more vulnerable to the reinforcing effects of stimulants and are quicker to start taking cocaine, possibly due to higher estrogen levels.4 At the same time, females may also be more sensitive to cocaine's impacts on the heart and blood vessels.

-Weight loss often plays a significant role in women’s use of stimulants, including methamphetamine, cocaine, and others.
-As with cocaine, women begin using meth earlier than males and become more dependent upon methamphetamines.⁴ The fortunate flip-side is that women are more responsive to methamphetamine treatment than men.
+The desire to lose weight or suppress appetite often plays a significant role in women's use of stimulants, including methamphetamine, cocaine, and others.
+As with cocaine, women begin using meth earlier than males and become more dependent upon methamphetamines.4 The fortunate flip side is that women are more responsive to methamphetamine treatment than men.